r0sies/training.artemis.gpu/_episodes/04-Matlab.md

 title: "Matlab GPU example"
 ---

+Matlab can interface with your GPU card in several ways.
+We will explore the different ways you can do this (with varying complexity).
+For a list of version compatability check [here](https://au.mathworks.com/help/distcomp/gpu-support-by-release.html).

 If you have Matlab installed, open up ```gpu_demo_Mandelbrot.m```.

 You can go ahead and click the run button and the script should start running (probabbly takes about 1 minute)!